 Chances are, there will be some fun kid stuff in Quintana Roo Park.

-And if not, on regular evenings the park almost always has some families there with very little ones playing on the playground, or trying out the pint-sized electric vehicles.
+And if not, on regular evenings the park almost always has some family activities and locals there with their precious little ones playing on the playground, or trying out the pint-sized electric vehicles.
 It’s adorable and open and free.
 Make some new friends.

-The first time I tried the Beach Bum Bikes tour of the East Side of Cozumel island, I was hooked. (now I have my own)
+The first time I tried the Beach Bum Bikes tour of the East Side of Cozumel island, I was hooked. (now I have my own e-bike, I liked it so much)

 Their friendly bilingual young guides ride with you the whole time, and there’s a support vehicle to make sure everyone’s bike is in fine riding shape.